mihinN/OCTAVIA/readme.txt

 OCTAVIA is a compact, educational 8bit processor core designed for learning, experimentation, and FPGA prototyping.

-Build your own tiny computer .. get started with OCTAVIA today!:wq
+Build your own tiny computer .. get started with OCTAVIA today!